w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 Carousel items that are visually hidden should also be hidden from assistive technology, to avoid a mismatch between what is visually on the screen and what the user is interacting with.
 All carousel items that are not displayed visually are hidden by using the CSS `display: none` declaration.

-### Scripted styling
+### Styling when scripting is enabled
 {:.ex}

-In the example below, JavaScript is used to add the class name `.active` to the carousel container.
-The styling hides all the slides in a stack with only the slide with the class name `.current` being visible on top.
+In the example below, JavaScript is used to add the class name `active` to the carousel container.
+The styling hides all the slides in a stack with only the slide with the class name `current` being visible on top.
+That class name is added to the item using JavaScript as well.

 {::nomarkdown}
 <%= code_start('','CSS') %>